Newar language: Classical Newar

-The first inscription written entirely in Newar set up by the royal family also dates from this period; a stone inscription from Bajrayogini Temple of Rudra Malla from 1127 (NS 293).
+Newar also started to be used as the language of royal epigraphy from the 12th century, as the earliest dated inscription in Newar from the royal family is one from an edict at the Bajrayogini Temple of Rudradeva from 1173 (NS 293).

-The Newar language of the Medieval era (879 to 1769 CE) is referred as Classical Newar.
-It is further classified into Early Classical Newar, used from 879 to 1482, when the period of three kingdom started and Late Classical Newar, from 1482 to 1769, when the Malla dynasty ended.
+The form of the Newar language used since the Uku Bāhā palm leaf to the sources of the 18th century is referred to as Classical Newar.
+Scholars like Otter and Tamot further divide the period into Old Newar (or Early Classical Newar), referring to the language before the 16th century and Classical Newar (or Late Classical Newar), referring to the language used between the 16th and 18th century.
+Tamot prefers the separation between these two forms based on political events; with Late Classical Newar appearing from 1482 when the united Nepala Mandala was divided among the children of Yaksha Malla.

-In the 14th century, Newar was given the status of national language by Jayasthiti Malla.
-Since then, most of royal decrees, official proclamations and public notices set up by the monarchs appeared in Newar.
-Jayasthiti Malla himself commissioned many works in Newar like the Gopal Raj Vamshavali, a manuscript about the history of Nepal dating to 1389.
-From the 14th century onwards, an overwhelming number of stone inscriptions in the Kathmandu Valley, where they are a ubiquitous element at heritage sites, are in Newar.
+The reign of Jayasthiti Malla in the 14th century saw the first ever translations of Sanskrit classics into Newar like the Manav Nyaya Shastra as well as original Newar works like the Gopal Raj Vamshavali, leading some scholars like Pal to conclude that Jayasthiti Malla had elevated Newar to the status of national language.
+Since his reign, most royal decrees, official proclamations and public notices set up by the monarchs as well as an overwhelming number of stone inscriptions in the Kathmandu Valley, where they are a ubiquitous element at heritage sites, are in Newar.

-The period from 1428 to 1769 is considered a Golden Age for Newar Literature.
+The period from 1428 to 1769 is also considered a Golden Age for Newar Literature.
 Many monarchs of the Malla dynasty themselves started composing hymns and dramas in Newar.
 Noted royal writers include Mahindra Malla, Siddhi Narsingh Malla, and Ranajit Malla.
 Still, there are numerous works of literature from this period with anonymous authors.
 Some non royal authors include Keshav Udās, Brisabhānanda and Biladātāsingha.

 Some notable women who wrote literature in Newar during this period include, Jagatakeshari from Banepa, Briddhi Lakshmi (queen consort of Bhaktapur), Riddhi Lakshmi (mother of Bhupalendra Malla), Jaya Lakshmi (queen consort of Yoga Narendra Malla).
 Among them, Riddhi Lakshmi is considered to be the first woman to publish literature in Nepal as her poems are the earliest dated literature in Nepal authored by a woman.

+During the 18th century, Newar also began to catch the interest of Capuchin friars from Italy who had started to settle in Nepal.
+By the time the mission ended in 1769 with the expulsion of all Christians by the Gorkhalis, the Capuchins had written many literature in Newar, including translations of several catechisms and apologetics and several Newar-Italian dictionaries.

-An example of the language used during this period is provided by the following lines from a poem written by Briddhi Lakshmi.
+An example of the language used during this period is provided by the following lines from a poem in the nepāla bhāṣāyā gita written in 1671 by Jagat Prakasha Malla.